addlive/addlive-osx-sdk-tutorials/README.md

 The example applicaiton provides a functionality of a one-to-one video chat room.

+## Tutorial 5 - Advanced devices handling

+This tutorial covers more advanced handling of the media devices:

+- getting the details about host CPU
+- handling device list changed events
+- rendering speech level
+- testing the speakers

 ## License

 All code examples provided within this repository are available under the